MrAlekDk/software-integration/19._web_scraping/README.md

 This is a webscraper made for my System integration course.
-It scrapes the website danish website "jobindex" for job postings and saves them in a list to be printed.
+It scrapes the danish website "jobindex" for job postings with the search query "Software development" and saves them in a list to be printed.